General FAQs

 Please read our Payment Policies and Procedures.

-What should I bring with me on my trip to Nicaragua or Nepal?
+What should I bring with me on my trip?

 Packing lists will be customized for each trip based on the country and project, and GRID will send you a comprehensive recommended packing list before your trip.
 Feel free to ask us any questions you have about packing in advance by emailing international@gridalternatives.org.